AusDTO/gov-au-ui-kit/README.md

 - Basic styling for UI elements (eg `input`, `label`, etc).

 For a full list of features please see the [CHANGELOG](CHANGELOG.md).

-### Browser support

-Our components are built on a solid HTML foundation, opting on a [philosophy of progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) (as opposed to [graceful degradation](https://en.wikipedia.org/wiki/Fault_tolerance)).

-We intend to support Internet Explorer 8+.

-We will provide precise version support information in the future.

 ## What this isn't